-The tag personalization is formalized as a classification task.
-Given a Web page and a tag, identify whether the tag should be assigned to the Web page.
-A class is binary, whether a specific tag is assigned or not-assigned.
+The personalized tag prediction task is formalized as classification.
+Specifically, a class is binary, assigned or not-assigned.
 As features, we adopted the number of other tags assigned to the target Web page.

 For the target user and for each tag in a set of candidate tag, weak classifiers are learned by using a BaggTaming technique.
 Once classifiers are learned, the system can predict whether each tag is appropriate for a given Web page in the target user's view.